root3nl/SupportApp/README.md

 * Buttons may keep a hovered state when mouse cursor moves fast: FB8212902 (**resolved on macOS Monterey**)

 ## Changelog

+**Version 2.4**
+* Custom Info Items
+* Item won’t show a hover effect when no link is configured, allowing buttons to be static without a clickable action.
+This applies to both configurable buttons and custom info items.

 **Version 2.3**
 * Welcome Screen: an informational window can now optionally be shown when the Support App is opened for the first time.
 It explains the key features to the user.